ocharles/blog/posts/2012-12-18-24-days-of-hackage-criterion.md

 ---
-title: 24 Days of Hackage: criterion
+title: "24 Days of Hackage: criterion"
 ---

 We all know Haskell is a fast language, but is that all there is to it?
 Somewhat